 Write your NOVEL in 100 Days Online Course

-This is a 3.5 month mentorship with writing coach Sarah Bullen that will prompt, push and hold you to your promise to write your NOVEL.
+(please note the price is only in USD as this site only allows that!
+Please convert to ZAR).
+This is a 3.5 month course with The Writing Room that will prompt, push and hold you to your promise to write your NOVEL.

 First up you need to know that I am a huge fan of structure and plotting.
 I am book editor and literary agent as well as a writing coach so I know that all stories need the architecture to hold them for the length of a full novel.
 I will want you to give your story into a rough outline, so my first step is to get that down on paper.
 I have a very tight plotting method we will use.